electricmagnetic/keadatabase-back/README.md

 ## Layout
+* 'bands' - models and admin for band combinations
+* 'birds' - models and admin for known birds
 * 'locations' - models and admin for primary and secondary locations
-* 'birds' - models and admin for known birds
+* 'portal' - public facing portal for adding sightings and searching kea
 * 'sightings' - models and admin for sightings of kea
-* 'portal' - public facing portal for adding sightings and searching kea
-* 'api' - contains urls for API
-* 'bands' - models and admin for band combinations

 ## Setup